Unipotent Ideals and Harish-Chandra Bimodules: Unipotent bimodules attached to birationally rigid covers: classical case

 By Proposition \ref{prop:Lforbirigidcover}, there is a unique codimension 2 leaf $\fL_1 \subset X$ and, by Proposition \ref{prop:nocodim2leavesLM},

-Conditions (a1)-(a2) as well as (b1)-(b4) were verified in the proof of Corollary \ref{cor:lambdaA}.
-To apply Proposition \ref{prop:bimods1} it remains to check (a3)-(a4) and (b5)-(b6).
-Since $\OO_{M_1}=\{0\}$, condition (a3) is trivial.
-Condition (a4) and (b6) follow from $\pi_1^G(\OO) \simeq \ZZ_d$. (b5) was established in Proposition \ref{prop:Lforbirigidcover}(i).
-If $\Phi^*\cB \in \unip_{\widetilde{\OO}}(G)$, then, by Proposition \ref{prop:bimods1},
+Conditions (a1)-(a2) as well as (d5) were verified in the proof of Corollary \ref{cor:lambdaA}.
+To apply Proposition \ref{prop:bimods_construction} it remains to check (d1)-(d4).
+Since $\OO_{M}=\{0\}$, condition (d1) is trivial.
+Condition (d2) and (d4) follow from $\pi_1^G(\OO) \simeq \ZZ_d$. (d3) was established in Proposition \ref{prop:Lforbirigidcover}(i).
+So, we can apply Proposition \ref{prop:bimods_construction}.